smart-data-models/dataModel.TourismDestinations/Event/doc/spec.md

 - `duration`: The duration of each show.
 The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **HUR** represents **Hours**.
 - `electricTransport`:  List of the different types of electric transport proposed by the city.
 A combination of.
 Enum:'electricBicycle, electricCar, electricMotorBike, electricScooter'
 - `endDate`: The end date and time of the item (in ISO 8601 date format).
+- `eventPriceFrom`: Min Price.
+The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+For instance, **EUR** represents **€uro**.
+- `eventPriceTo`: Max Price.
+The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+For instance, **EUR** represents **€uro**.
 - `eventSchedule`: An Event that is associated with a Schedule using this property should not have `startDate` or `endDate` properties.
 These are instead defined within the associated Schedule, this avoids any ambiguity for clients using the data.
 The property might have repeated values to specify different schedules (different months or seasons).***
 - `eventStatus`: Event Status regarding this event.
 - `id`: Unique identifier of the entity
 - `isAccessibleForFree`: A flag to signal that the item, event, or place is accessible for free.
-- `language`:  List of Formal language used during the Trip expressed from the IETF [BCP 47](https://tools.ietf.org/html/bcp47) standard
+- `language`:  List of Formal language used during the Event expressed from the IETF [BCP 47](https://tools.ietf.org/html/bcp47) standard
 - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon
 - `maximumAttendeeCapacity`: The total number of people who can attend to the Event at that location.
 - `name`: The name of this item.
 - `openingHoursSpecification`: A structured value providing information about the opening hours of a place or a certain service inside a place
 - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
-- `paymentAccepted`: Accepted payment if `TripFree` is False.
+- `paymentAccepted`: Accepted payment if `isAccessibleForFree` is False.
 A combination of a list of active codes defined in the model.
 Enum:'Cash, CreditCard, CryptoCurrency, other'
 - `performer`: Main actor or presenter or musician or musical group of the event.
 - `pitch`: Pitch of the Event.
 Each items have the format based on the [Internationalization (i18N) - W3C recommandation for multilanguage](https://www.w3.org/TR/json-ld/#string-internationalization) integrating all items in a single property (ex number 71).
 Each item is represented by a string with Language Value : Article Value.
 - `priceSpecification`: A structured value representing a price or price range depending categories or public.
 - `publicAccess`: A flag to signal that the Place is open to public visitors.
 If this property is omitted there is no assumed default boolean value
 - `ratingValueAverage`: Rating value of Event.
 Usage guidelines: Use values from 0 to 10 depending on your standard.
 This is the average value of all detailed scores of `starRatingDetailed` attribute
-- `refPointOfInterest`: Reference to all the Point Of interest [PointOfInterest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) included in the trips.
+- `refPointOfInterest`: Reference to all the Point Of interest [PointOfInterest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) included in the event.
 The POI list does not have a chronological order.
-- `routeType`: List of the urban transports (subway, Bus, Tram, ...) available near the Trip according to the GFTS standard [STOP](https://developers.google.com/transit/gtfs/reference/#stopstxt).
+- `routeType`: List of the urban transports (subway, Bus, Tram, ...) available near the Event according to the GFTS standard [STOP](https://developers.google.com/transit/gtfs/reference/#stopstxt).
 A combination of values.
 Enum:' bus, cableCar, cableTram, ferry, funicular, monorail, subway, train, tram, trolleybus'
 - `seeAlso`: list of uri pointing to additional resources about the item
-- `slogan`: Trip header line, matches the text hook.
+- `slogan`: Event header line, matches the text hook.
 - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.
 - `starRatingDetailed`: Detailed star ratings which led to the average value expressed in the ratingValue.
 Instructions for use: A structured value from 1 to 10 occurrences (Stars) where each element is a string in the format: `NumberOfSTar`: Percent.
 - `startDate`: The start date and time of the item (in ISO 8601 date format).